 Drive Along the River Tamar – After visiting the gorge, take a drive along the western side of the Tamar River towards Batman Bridge.
 There are many great wineries to stop at along the drive.
 Cross the river at Batman Bridge and head back to Launceston along the Eastern-side of the river.

 Moore’s Hill Estate – Tasmania’s first solar-powered winery that is completely off-the-grid.
 We stopped in at this boutique family-owned winery for a wine tasting and gourmet lunch by the fire and felt great knowing that we were virtually saving the environment while doing so.
 Check out these other great wineries along the Tamar Valley wine route.

 Additional Tips for Your Tasmania Road Trip

 Best Time to Visit – Any time of year.
 There are many things to do in Tasmania during summer, winter, spring and autumn.
-Be aware that summertime is peak tourist season.
+Be aware that summertime is the peak tourist season.
 Expect the major tourist sites to be a lot more crowded than other seasons.
-We felt that visiting during winter was perfect as there were fewer crowds and we got to experience Dark Mofo Festival.
+We felt that visiting during winter was perfect as there were fewer crowds and we got to experience the Dark Mofo Festival.

 Don’t forget to bring – Warm clothing in winter, such as puffer jackets and beanies.
 Bring hiking gear if you plan to hike in Freycinet National Park.